gromacstutorials/gromacstutorials.github.io/docs/sphinx/source/tutorials/tutorial1/bulk-solution.rst

     gmx energy -f min.edr -o min-Ep.xvg

-Choose ``potential`` by typing ``5`` (the number may differ in your case), then press ``Enter`` twice.
+Choose ``Potential`` by typing ``5`` (the number may differ in your case), then press ``Enter`` twice.

-Here, the portable energy file **min.edr** produced by GROMACS during the minimization run is used, and the result is saved as a **.xvg** file named **min-Ep.xvg**. **.xvg** files can be opened with the Grace software (or equivalent) :cite:`grace`:
+Here, the portable energy file **min.edr** produced by GROMACS during the minimization run is used as input, and the result is saved as a **.xvg** file named **min-Ep.xvg**. **.xvg** files can be opened with the |grace| software (or equivalent):

 ..  code-block:: bash

     xmgrace min-pe.xvg

+.. |grace| raw:: html

+    <a href="https://plasma-gate.weizmann.ac.il/Grace/" target="_blank">Grace</a>

-One can see from the energy plot that the potential energy is initially close to 0, which is the expected consequence of atoms being too close to one another, as well as molecules being randomly oriented in space.
-As the minimization progresses, the potential energy rapidly decreases and reaches a large and negative value, which is usually the sign that the atoms are located at appropriate distances from each other.
+One can see from the energy plot that the potential energy is initially close to zero.
+This is expected when atoms are too close to one another and molecules are randomly oriented in space.
+As the minimization progresses, the potential energy rapidly decreases and reaches a large negative value, which usually indicates that the atoms are now located at appropriate distances from one another.

 .. figure:: figures/min-Ep.png
     :alt: Gromacs tutorial : plot of the energy versus time.